How to Build the Best PC for Music Production and Audio Editing

 This is why, in the first of our example builds in section one above, we were more than happy to recommend an APU (a CPU with integrated GPU).

-For most music production and general DAW (Digital Audio Workstation) builds, the GTX 1060 6GB will give you plenty of power for any and all needs.
-However, if you are also planning to use the workstation for 3D Rendering, high-resolution video editing, and/or gaming, then you may want to consider upgrading to the GTX 1080 or the RTX 2070.
+For most music production and general DAW (Digital Audio Workstation) builds, the GTX 1660 will give you plenty of power for any and all needs.
+However, if you are also planning to use the workstation for 3D Rendering, high-resolution video editing, and/or gaming—or if you just want a PC that can handle a wide variety of program tasks, just in case—then you may want to consider upgrading to something like the RX 5700 XT or even the RTX 2070 Super.

 Having enough RAM is critical when looking for good all-around performance for your build.
 For music production and audio editing, having 16GB is a reasonable minimum to ensure headroom for all relevant applications.
 Then, as you go up in the performance of your CPU, you can jump up to 32GB or 64GB of RAM for a top-end system.

 A useful alternative to just throwing more RAM at the problem is spending a bit more on faster RAM.
 Especially if you are happy with overclocking your CPU, you can get very noticeable performance improvements from 3000MHz (or higher) RAM over the standard 2133MHz.
 If you know you are not going to be running a lot of programs at once, then this is a major alternative to simply doubling your RAM.

 When looking at your storage in a workstation, workflow is king.
 You can have the fastest system in the world, but if the CPU cannot simply read the data from the HDD fast enough, then that performance is wasted.